 The speed of technology today is enabling new business models, creating new markets, and disrupting established products faster.
 This will result in several changes in the private equity approach and the supporting provider’s ecosystem.

-The typical average hold time (5-7 years) is also likely to shrink (e.g. 4.3 years in 2019 vs 6 in 2014 according to Bain).
-Larger businesses, especially those less adapting, will grow more fragile and face an increased risk of disruption.
-Without deliberate investments, companies’ technologies are becoming legacy faster and the risk of their business models becoming obsolete is growing.
+The typical average hold time (5-7 years) is also likely to shrink (e.g., 4.3 years in 2019 vs 6 in 2014, according to Bain).
+Larger businesses, especially those less adaptable, will grow more fragile and face an increased risk of disruption.
+Without deliberate investments, companies’ technologies are becoming legacy faster, and the risk of their business models becoming obsolete is growing.
 The growth and expansion glass ceiling may at times be dwarfed by the amount of risk mitigation needed for transformations.

 Investors have also had to adapt and acquire a deeper understanding of technology and the IT landscape to help them make sound investments.
-This is accomplished by hiring multidisciplinary staff, or housing dedicated technology experts.
-Most, however, are forging “deeper” partnerships with third-party diligence providers to stay strategically aligned on investment goals and portfolio management.
+This is accomplished by hiring multidisciplinary staff or housing dedicated technology experts.
+Most are forging “deeper” partnerships with third-party diligence providers to stay strategically aligned on investment goals and portfolio management.

-Diligences in a fragmented industry that were once oriented towards making deals happen, surfacing static risks, or conducting a simple checkbox exercise must also adapt.
+Diligence in a fragmented industry, once oriented towards making deals happen, surfacing static risks, or conducting a simple checkbox exercise, must also adapt.
 This is especially true for commercial and technology due diligence.

 In particular, technology due diligence (Tech Due Diligence 2.0) will take a more strategic front-seat role.
-A focus on assessing the technology suitability and its ability to evolve will be more important to accommodate the fast-changing technology ecosystem and quickly evolving business strategies.
-This means that in addition to assessing past and present risks, a future risk mindset will be more important to provide the necessary inputs to the value creation and exit options.
+A focus on assessing the technology's suitability and ability to evolve will be more important to accommodate the fast-changing technology ecosystem and quickly evolving business strategies.
+In addition to assessing past and present risks, a future risk mindset will be more critical to provide the necessary inputs to the value creation and exit options.